ppetruneac/rc-text-recommender/detect_duplicates/README.md

  Plese refer to [docs/data_overview.ipynb](docs/data_overview.ipynb) for details on the exact fields in the raw dataset.

   > **Note**: [data/all_duplicates.csv](data/all_duplicates.csv) contains duplicates that were previously generated and manually validated.
-  This file was uploaded in MySQL `duplicates` database with table `duplicates_detected` (see Appendix query 1 for help).
+  This file was uploaded in MySQL `resursenew` database with table `duplicates_detected` (see Appendix query 1 for help).

  ## Instructions